stackitcloud/terraform-provider-stackit/README.md

 }
 ```

-3. Configure the service account key for authentication in the SDK by following one of the alternatives below:
+3. Configure the service account key for authentication in the provider by following one of the alternatives below:

    - setting the fiels in the provider block: `service_account_key` or `service_account_key_path`
    - setting the environment variable: `STACKIT_SERVICE_ACCOUNT_KEY_PATH`